S41L0R/Botw-Modding-Rails/README.md

 NOTE: When the "Insert Rail" button is clicked, a backup of the original static map file is saved into the "backup" folder in Botw Rails' root directory.

 NOTE #2: The dynamic file is never edited, and is just read to find the new HashId.
 Don't rename the dynamic or static files.
-My program searches for the "Static" and "Dynamic" at the end.
+My program searches for the "Static" and "Dynamic" in the names at the end.

 #Important!
 Make sure to set the path to which you want to start at when selecting the file you want to edit.
 You can do this by editing DefaultPath.txt.

-#Important #2!
-Make a folder called "backup" in the same folder as the exe.
-This program will not work without it!

 TUTORIAL VIDEO COMING SOON!